 My first show Syrian was a boy called Shaun the Sheep.
 He was allegedly a short haired rex cream roan but wasn't a very good example of any of those aside from his beautiful rexiness.
 I had to admit defeat regarding his show career but I learned a lot from that point.

 I won my first Reserve Best in Show with a Syrian from my second ever litter, Dougal.
 He was a short haired black.
 I've always loved black Syrian hamsters.
-They rarely do well against the other, typier colours like creams and cinnamons but my aim is improve my animals enough to win a Best in Show trophy with a black hamster.
-With any luck there'll be a Syrian Champion here some day.
+They rarely do well against the other, typier colours like creams and cinnamons but my aim was initially to improve my animals enough to win a Best in Show trophy with a black hamster.

-My first Best in Show win was in 2013 with my first Chinese hamster bred by Vectis, Wee Jock.
+As it happened my first Best in Show win was in 2013 with my first Chinese hamster bred by Vectis, Wee Jock.
 He won several Best in Show trophies and two certificates of merit before retiring, just missing out on Champion status.
 He sired just one litter and his son, Mightily Oats, has gone on to win a further two certificates being shown under Vectis.
+His grandson, Jame, has also enjoyed an amazing show career.
 Jock was my first show hamster and is sorely missed.

-My passion also lies with the Roborovski, a somewhat neglected species in terms of standards at the time of writing with only one main class despite there being several colour mutations in existance.
+My main passion lies with the Roborovski, a somewhat neglected species in terms of standards at the time of writing with only one main class despite there being several colour mutations in existence.
 I hope to see more of this species on the show bench over time.
+Perhaps more than just one holding champion status!

-I work part time due to health constraints.
-Doric continues to be very much a hobby and so I don't breed commercially.
+Doric is very much a hobby and I don't breed commercially.

 Please see the FAQ for more about me and what I do.